fresn3l/habit-data-tracker/.md plans/ARCHITECTURE.md

 ## 📐 Project Overview

 **Personal Tracker** is a comprehensive desktop application for tracking daily habits, goals, todos, mood, and analytics.
-Built with React (frontend) and Python/Eel (desktop wrapper), it provides a sophisticated, elegant interface for personal productivity tracking.
+Built with React (frontend) and Python/Eel (desktop wrapper), it provides a semi sophisticated interface for personal data tracking.

 ---